SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/define-link-actions.md

 Here you can specify that a link click should add or remove interests for the contact.
 For example, you could add the "Product news" interest if the recipient clicks the "Yes, please keep me informed about new products" link.
 Alternatively, you could remove the "Product news" interest if the user clicks the "Unsubscribe" link in a newsletter.

 * In the **Set interest** list box, you can choose an interest to be added for the contacts if they click the link.

 * In the **Remove interest** list box, you can choose an interest to be removed for the contacts if they click the link.

-See also [Clear interests in SuperOffice CRM][1].
+[How to create a newsletter sign-up form][1]

 ## Selection/Project

-Here you can specify that recipients who click the link will be added to or removed from selections in SuperOffice Service or selections or projects in SuperOffice CRM.
+Here you can specify that recipients who click the link will be added to or removed from selections or projects.
 Type the beginning of a name to start the quick search.

 ## Follow-up (meeting/to-do)